DEFRA/ffc-grants-scoring-accept-tests/README.md

 2. The Dockerfile's entrypoint script should return exit code of 0 if the test suite passes or 1/>0 if it fails

 3. Test reports should be published to S3 using the script in `./bin/publish-tests.sh`

-## Running on GitHub

-Alternatively you can run the test suite as a GitHub workflow.
-Test runs on GitHub are not able to connect to the CDP Test environments.
-Instead, they run the tests agains a version of the services running in docker.
-A docker compose `compose.yml` is included as a starting point, which includes the databases (mongodb, redis) and infrastructure (localstack) pre-setup.

-Steps:

-1. Edit the compose.yml to include your services.
-2. Modify the scripts in docker/scripts to pre-populate the database, if required and create any localstack resources.
-3. Test the setup locally with `docker compose up` and `npm run test:github`
-4. Set up the workflow trigger in `.github/workflows/journey-tests`.

-By default, the provided workflow will run when triggered manually from GitHub or when triggered by another workflow.

-If you want to use the repository exclusively for running docker composed based test suites consider displaying the publish.yml workflow.

 ## Licence